subhramo/demo/README.md

                   ps -ef | grep jenkins

 # 8. Integrated Jenkins with Github using webhook.
-Use the below instructions to integrate Jenkins to Github using Webhook which essentially ensures that when a commit has been made on a given branch, it should trigger a Jenkins job to perform some tasks.
+Use the below instructions to integrate Jenkins to Github using Webhook which essentially ensures that when a commit has been made on a given branch, it should trigger a Jenkins job (SCM Polling) to perform configured tasks.

          8.1 In your Github account, go to Settings.
          8.2 Select Webhooks in the left panel